As I mentioned in Part 1, the good news about Seasonal Affective Disorder and the good ole' fashioned winter blues is that both are easily treatable.

 6. Take a walk.
 I know it’s cold, but get some cute mittens and button up!
 Even if it’s not sunny outside, you’ll get more light than being inside, and light is one of the biggest factors in the winter blues.

-Even if you're able to manage your SAD and/or winter blues well, there will naturally be times when you'll want to decompress without doing anything that's actually restorative.
-For those times, I wrote a Part 3.
+And finally, even if you're able to manage your SAD and/or winter blues well, there will naturally be times when you'll want to decompress without engaging in any of the above steps.
+For those times, I wrote a fun part 3!